mainkoon81/ooo-Minkun-Model-Collection-II/README.md

  > LDA and Logistic regression
    - LDA is Generative while LogisticRegression is discriminative.
+   - LDA operates by maximizing the log-likelihood based on an assumption of normality and homogeneity while Logistic regression makes no assumption about P(X), and estimates the parameters of P(g|x) by maximizing the conditional likelihood.
+   - logistic regression would presumably be more robust if LDA’s distributional assumptions (Gaussian?) are violated.
+   - In principle, LDA should perform poorly when outliers are present, as these usually cause problems when assuming normality.
    - In LDA, the log-membership odd between Grps are **linear functions** of the vector data x.
 This is due to the assumption of `Gaussian densities` and `common covariance matrices`.
    - In LogisticRegression, the log-membership odd between Grps are **linear functions** of the vector data x as well.
    <img src="https://user-images.githubusercontent.com/31917400/52282688-e6f22300-2958-11e9-923a-5be3e22e8de9.jpg" />